mschubert/guideCounterWrapper/README.md

   output = output
 )
 ```
-This README provides all the necessary instructions and examples for installing and using the `guidecounter.wrapper` package in R.
+This README provides all the necessary instructions and examples for installing and using the `guideCounterWrapper` package in R.